Fundamentals of Visual Basic

 Introduction

 Microsoft Visual Basic is a programming language that can be used to create various types of computer applications, also called apps, also called computer programs, or just programs.
 The popularity of Visual Basic came from the "visual" aspect in its name.
 This consists of creating beautiful graphical applications by selecting objects, named Windows controls, and adding them to another object, a form.
 This approach makes application developement intuitive and fast.
 Of course, code is also necessary to control the behavior of the intended finished product.
-Behind-the-ceines, Microsoft Visual Basic is a full-blown computer language with many attractive feaures that you should be aware of before deciding to create graphical applications from it.
+Behind-the-scenes, Microsoft Visual Basic is a full-blown computer language with many attractive features that you should be aware of before deciding to create graphical applications from it.

 In our lessons, we are going to study the language that serves as a foundation to Visual Basic.